Global payments

 4. Payoneer

-Freelancers who operate on international sites like Upwork, Fiverr, and Amazon frequently use Payoneer.
-With features like global receiving accounts, which enable freelancers to receive money as if they had a local bank account in nations like the US or the UK, it is intended to make cross-border payments easier.
+Freelancers who work on international sites like Upwork, Fiverr, and Amazon often use Payoneer.
+With features like global receiving accounts, which enable freelancers to receive money as if they had a local bank account in nations like the US or the UK, Payoneer makes cross-border payments easier.

 Payoneer's price structure, however, can occasionally be confusing and complicated.
 When transferring money to an Indian bank account, there may be several levels of fees, including receiving fees (up to 3%), currency conversion fees (around 2%), and additional withdrawal fees.